 Noise is defined as unwanted sound.
-It is emitted from many sources including airplanes, factories, railroads, power generation plants, and highway vehicles.
+It is emitted from many sources including airplanes, factories, railroads, power generation plants and highway vehicles.
 The magnitude of noise is described by its sound pressure.
 Because the range of sound pressure varies greatly, a logarithmic scale is used to relate sound pressures to a common reference level, the decibel.
 Sound pressures described in decibels are called sound pressure levels.

 Sound levels, measured using an "A-weighted decibel scale", are expressed as decibels (dBA).
+This scale is frequency adjusted to represent the way the human ear responds to sounds.
 Throughout this analysis, all noise levels are expressed in dBA.
 The degree of disturbance or annoyance of unwanted sound depends essentially on three things: